zperez0/word_definer/README.md

 #### By _**Z Perez**_

-A web application for kids that allows a user to add words and create definitions to those words.
+A web application for kids that allows a user to add words and create definitions for those words.

 ## Technologies Used